c-ware/civs/README.md

 ## Getting to CIVS
-After you've started your HTTP server (search online to figure this one out), go to `http://localhost:80/civs/civs_menu.html` or possibly `index.html` to access CIVS.
+After you've started your HTTP server (search online to figure this one out), go to `http://localhost:80/civs/civs_menu.html` to access CIVS.
 Click on the Gallery button and see what you get.